ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-gb.md

 - `loadbalancer.openstack.org/health-monitor-max-retries`

-  Defines the health monitor retry count for the loadbalancer pool members.
+  Defines the health monitor retry count for the loadbalancer pool members to be marked online.
 Default value = 1

+- `loadbalancer.openstack.org/health-monitor-max-retries-down`

+  Defines the health monitor retry count for the loadbalancer pool members to be marked down.
+Default value = 3

 - `loadbalancer.openstack.org/flavor-id`